Lasciate ogni speranza voi ch’entrate.

 If it was an impulse control disorder, why aren’t these people smacking their spouses around?
 Why aren’t they flipping tables over at work or throttling the pimply-faced checkout boy because the grocery store is out of goddamned Coke Zero?

 No, I think the explanation is much simpler than some “disorder.”
-Although making it a disorder brings much more funding to the psychologists who invented the theory, I think it boils down to simple human psychology, as follows:
+Although making it a disorder brings much more funding to the scientists who invented the theory, I think it boils down to simple human psychology, as follows:

 (1) We feel secure and isolated in our cars and are therefore more likely to act in a way that does not take others into consideration, even if that action is dangerous.